eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

 - Use an Unchecked Exception when the exception is the result of a programming error or a situation from which the caller cannot reasonably be expected to recover.
 For example, a null reference where an object is required, or an invalid argument passed to a method.
 It indicates a bug.

 Use checked exceptions sparingly—only when typical callers can and should handle them (I/O, user input, business rule violations where a different action is likely).

+###  consider a try–catch–finally block where the catch rethrows the caught exception.
+What happens if the finally block also contains code that either throws an exception or returns a value?
+The exception is not consumed by finally unless you explicitly throw a different exception inside finally.
+You do not need to re-throw it again in finally.

+The exception thrown from finally overrides the one thrown from catch.
+The original exception is lost unless you explicitly capture and chain it.
+This is why developers are strongly discouraged from throwing exceptions in finally.

 ### In Spring Jdbc are SqlException and DataAccessException checked or unchecked exception ?
 https://github.com/eellpp/pubScratchpad/blob/main/Tech/programming/java/interview/solutions/jdbc_exception.md